NinaZumel/NinaZumel.github.io/content/blog/2024-10-17-twelve-coins.md

 You can also find this puzzle (or some version of it) online as "The Twelve Balls problem."
 I made a point of not looking at any online solutions, but I did skim the Guy and Nowakowski paper cited above---it does not have a solution, just some history and other details.{% marginnote "paper", "Mostly, I used the observation that the coins are distinguishable in a balance pan.
 Without that allowance, I don't think the problem is solvable for twelve coins."%}

 John Mount skimmed the format of other solutions (he swears he didn't read any of them); they tend to be structured as a long and tedious case tree.
 So in addition to finding a solution, he and I also came up with a somewhat more consise notation and presentation for the solution.
 It does shorten the description of the identification procedure somewhat.
-Hopefully it also makes it easier to read.
+Hopefully, it also makes it easier to read.

 Our solution is after the three-cent nickel.